Programming Writer

 Wrote sample code and reference documentation for the Microsoft .NET Framework.
 Worked closely with the developers to understand the controls and their uses, read the source code for the controls, and wrote C# sample code and documentation for the user reference.
 The position necessitated working under pressure within the deadlines allowed while being flexible enough to work with a changing product.

 Eaglesoft was a provider of warehouse management software.
-The system consisted of a desktop component, which was written in Visual Basic, a hand-held scanner code (Symbol and Intermec) written in C and a Microsoft SQL data base.
+The system consisted of a desktop component, which was written in Visual Basic, a hand-held scanner code (Symbol and Intermec) written in C and a Microsoft SQL database.
 Minor components included Windows NT services written in C/C++ for managing data transfers to the SQL database through TCP/IP, barcode printing support, and support DLLs.
-Eaglesoft also provided product- and project-level services to companies such as Hamilton Avnet, USPS, and Boise Cascade, building solutions in C and Visual Basic.
-For many of the projects the position entailed onsite customer interaction and management.
+Eaglesoft also provided product- and project-level documentation.

 Designed and coded test software for communications equipment in Visual Basic and C. Designed and implemented a real-time data transfer system in C using TCP/IP connectivity that used cellular modems to communicate with Sun workstations.